jakobe/jakobe.github.io/index.md

   Basher is owned and run by **Jakob Engelbrecht Olesen**.
 We do software consultancy and full stack web development in both frontend and backend - and have been doing so for 15+ years.
   At basher we :heart::

-  - All things HTML5, JS & CSS
+  - All things HTML5, CSS3 & JS
   - All things .NET and C#
   - Responsive web design
   - Progressive Web Apps - the future of apps!